hieungt02/digiweave/README.md

 ## ## About The Project

 Current digital collection tools can be rigid and complex.
 Notion has a high learning curve, and Obsidian lacks strong support for visual media.
-Digiweave aims to solve this by providing an easy, fast tool for users to place media on a digital canvas, add notes, and organize their inspiration intuitively.
+DigiWeave aims to solve this by providing an easy, fast tool for users to place media on a digital canvas, add notes, and organize their inspiration intuitively.

 This project is currently in active development.